btouchard/ackify-ce/BUILD.md

 1. Create a PostgreSQL database
 2. The application will automatically create required tables on first run
-3. Set the `DB_DSN` environment variable to your database connection string
+3. Set the `ACKIFY_DB_DSN` environment variable to your database connection string

 ## Health Checks